zgoad1/VILE/README.md

 **- A -**

 **- B -**
-- You can move while attacking.
-- Stamina is drained for extra clicks while attacking
+- Reticle/targeting does not work when the enemy approaches the center of the screen from a distance
-- Reticle sometimes disappears forever
+- Reticle sometimes disappears forever?
 - turning does not use deltatime
 - Unpossessing enemies whilst attacking with them was problematic and given a hasty fix
 - sprinting out of an enemy still doesn't always align you with the direction you're facing

 **- C -**
+- the tunnel is a bug says tristan
 - Spamming attacks will cause an extra land animation to play
-- Start room lighting is wacky in build (maybe because no outside walls?)
 - Animation messes up occasionally when coming out of lightning bolt